PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 must deduplicate consumer operator indices in first-observed order without changing distinct-consumer order, adapter naming, or single-slot behavior.

+The corrected owner now deduplicates final-Mul consumer operator indices with an insertion-ordered set before classifying Transpose and legacy consumers.
+Each distinct operator is visited once, then all matching slots in that operator are planned once.
+Same-consumer two-slot and two-distinct-consumer fixtures prove exactly two adapters, stable first-observed naming, and stable consumer order.
+The former strict xfail is green; the corrected raw owner is 513 lines and has no remaining expected failure.
+Architecture coverage keeps the ordered deduplication assignment before the legacy-consumer loop.

 The two repeated dead-prune/static-reconcile/dynamic-Reshape/static-reconcile blocks execute through `_run_indexed_shape_convergence_cleanup`.
 The first invocation builds its own `ModelIRGraphIndex`; the terminal convergence owner